stevleibelt/guide/spiele/digital/raid_shadown_legends/README.md

 Try to keep your gems to build up your gem mine first, followed market and by the guardien ring training slots.

+Best place to farm is brutal 12-3.

+Only upgrade epic or legendary gears.
+Upgrade all to 8 if you use it.

+Only use gems if you need to finish a task or if there is a special gem event going on, else it is a waste.

 # Where to use which champion

 Only five or four stars are listed here.